How to Style Your Guest Bedroom

 If you want to go all-out with a touch of luxury, consider 1000 or 1200-thread-count cotton sheets, a heavier weight that rivals the best of hotels.

-When it comes to guest bedroom ideas, choose a soothing shade and feel when it comes to your quilt cover — like Sabal, in green smoke.
-A striking dot texture of silhouetted blossoms plays with matte and sheen finish; so gorgeous, your guests might try and pack it away with them.
+When it comes to guest bedroom ideas, choose a soothing shade and feel when it comes to your quilt cover — like Marlo, which comes in three calming colours.
+Its unique cotton weave has a washed finish for extra softness; so comfortable, your guests might try and pack it away with them.
+The quilt cover set also includes a pair of matching pillowcases – perfect for putting together an aesthetically pleasing, coordinated look with no unnecessary fuss.

 Step 3: Decorate with Cushions & Throws